Paper Submission Deadline

 | Panel discussion | |

-packaged Optics (CPO) and FMCW LiDAR chips.
+Optics (CPO) and FMCW LiDAR chips.

 In the first session, we address the ‘IO Wall’.
-As AI models grow exponentially, the energy
+As AI models grow exponentially, the energy and bandwidth

-and bandwidth required to move data are becoming unsustainable.
-CPO technology is
+required to move data are becoming unsustainable.
+CPO technology is considered the most prominent solution for

-approaches have demonstrated unique advantages, we will discuss whether a consensus is
+tackling these challenges.
+While various approaches have demonstrated unique advantages, we will discuss whether

-emerging on standard technologies for light sources, modulators, fiber interfaces, interposer
+a consensus is emerging on standard technologies for light sources, modulators, fiber interfaces, interposer

 platforms as well as explore future directions.

 In the second session, we shift our focus from moving data to sensing depth.
-Various forms
+Various forms of mobility

-of mobility applications demand sensing solutions that are more cost-effective, compact, and
+applications demand sensing solutions that are more cost-effective, compact, and robust than today’s LiDAR

-robust than today’s LiDAR modules with mechanical scanning.
-These requirements can be
+modules with mechanical scanning.
+These requirements can be met by integrating LiDAR building block components

-invited experts from industry and academia to discuss the advantages and limitations of the
+into a single chip or chiplets.
+We have invited experts from industry and academia to discuss the advantages and

-latest technologies; topics ranging from the level of chip integration and beam steering
+limitations of the latest technologies; topics ranging from the level of chip integration and beam steering

 methods to parallelization for high frame rates and managing nonlinearity in source chirping.